hinantin/AshMorph/reduplication/README.md

 ###### Class 1

 ```
-amen 'to.look' -> amemena 'to.look.at.sth.frequently'
+amen 'to.look' -> ame~mena 'to.look.at.sth.frequently'

-apii 'to.repeat' -> apiipii
+apii 'to.repeat' -> apii~pii

-ashi 'to.own' -> ashishita 'to.own.sth.a.lot.of.times'
+ashi 'to.own' -> ashi~shita 'to.own.sth.a.lot.of.times'

+atsik 'to.bite' -> atsi~tsika

+chek 'to.cut' -> che~chek 'to.cut.sth.often'

+kaim 'to.scream' -> kai~kaim

+kimota 'to.grow.in.size/volume' -> ki~kimota

+ken 'to.walk' -> ke~ken

+kinkitsa 'to.tell' -> ki~kinkitsa

+kis 'to.be.angry/furious,' -> ki~kis

 ```